thacherT1D/webdevstuff/Java/intro_to_oop_with_java.desc.md

 ## Encapsulation in Java

+In Javascript, we used closures and function scoping rules to encapsulate state and behavior.
+Java has more general declarations that can control access and visibility.

 ### Visibility

-In order to understand Encapsulation, you must know about the concept of _visibility_.
-Java allows you to define which classes, methods and variables are visible to which pieces of code.
-There are 3 key words that express the visibility of a method or field.
+Visibility declarations in Java allow you to define which classes, methods and variables are visible to which pieces of code.
+There are 3 key words that express the visibility of a method or field:

 - public
 - private